google/flax/docs/design_notes/lift.md

 First we define a simple MLP without any transformations:
 ```
 import jax
-from jax import random, numpy as jnp
+from jax import random, NumPy as jnp
 from flax import linen as nn

 class MLP(nn.Module):